Wizball6510/CTF-Writeups/thm/dogcat.md

 ![Executing commands via LFI](./screenshots/dogcat-5.png)

 ...and get RCE!
-I used the php oneliner from pentestmonkey, just remember to URLEncode before you send it off.
+I used the php oneliner from [pentestmonkey](http://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet), just remember to URLEncode before you send it off.

 ![RCE](./screenshots/dogcat-6.png)

 From here you will find a flag.php, where the first flag is placed.
-The second flag will be one folder up, in /var/www.
+The second flag will be one folder up, in /var/www .

 # Privesc